In December 1969 the effort to recover two downed airmen snowballed into the biggest rescue mission of the Vietnam War

 The Americans called in new HH-53E Super Jolly Greens—bigger, more powerful, better armed and armored.
 The Skyraiders dropped cluster bombs and fired 20 mm shells to within 100 feet of JG-76, remembered pilot Capt.
 Holly G. Bell: “It sounded like we were caught in a popcorn machine.”

-An enemy 37 mm shell blew a 2-by-4-foot hole in the belly of Maj.
+An enemy 37mm shell blew a two-by-four-foot hole in the belly of Maj.
 Jerry Crupper’s JG-79.
 Hovering in JG-68, Maj.
 Hubert Berthold remembered seeing “the entire area lit up with tracers from both sides, from both the karst and the ground.”
-His chopper took fire a full 5 miles west of the crash site.
+His chopper took fire a full five miles west of the crash site.
 The crews were lucky to survive.

 Skyraider pilot Col. Daryle Tripp, deputy commander of operations of the 56th Special Operations Wing, told everyone: “We have at least 45 minutes to sunset.
 We will make at least one other attempt.
 But it’s fairly apparent from the gunfire out here that I just saw that there is still more work to be done.”